iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 - Should the trusted party be able to prove that the revoker claimed to have revoked the credential by making him include a signature in the `revocation-response`, or is it sufficient that they can query the signing key or revocation material in the case of a public ledger?
 - Should revocation-options include the credential status sub-types for `CredentialStatusRevocation2021`?
 - Separate revocation-notification (https://github.com/hyperledger/aries-rfcs/blob/main/features/0183-revocation-notification/README.md) flow for notifying the holder that their credential was revoked, optionally including the reason?
-Dual-entry for a holder to request the revocation reason?
+Dual entry for a holder to request the revocation reason?
 - Include reason-code/reason-comment in the request?
 Could be used by the revoker for auditing/validating the request but overall seems not useful - trusted-party would store those reasons internally, holder comments aren't very useful.
 Can be achieved via embedded presentation and self-signed credentials?

 ## Related Work